Carmelleonie/binary_trees/README.md

-Write a function that checks if a node is a leaf
+Write a function that checks if a given node is a root